 The Olympus OM-D E-M10 Mark III brings advanced features down to temptingly low price point, proving that you don't need to shell out loads for a capable mirrorless camera.
+And with the launch of the Olympus OM-D E-M1 Mark IV (opens in new tab), there are some great discounts available on this third-generation model.

-On top of its 16.1MP Micro Four Thirds sensor, highlights include 8.6fps burst shooting and a 121-point contrast-detect AF system, together with a five-axis image stabilisation system that promises to keep things steady when you're working in poor light or with longer focal lengths.
+On top of its 16.1MP Micro Four Thirds sensor, highlights include 8.6fps burst shooting and a 121-point contrast-detect AF system, together with a five-axis image stabilization system that promises to keep things steady when you're working in poor light or with longer focal lengths.

 This latter feature is great as it means you don't have to think about buying lenses with image stabilization, as you might with some other systems.
 As you have it in the body at all times, you can just enjoy its benefits with an exhaustive range of optics.